scade-platform/FusionLocalAuth/FusionLocalAuth/README.md

 # FusionLocalAuth

 Another Fusion library to implement the local authentication using Biometry, or device password.
+It is fully compatible cross-platform for iOS and Android.

 Features: